FernandoBoza/bootstrap-4-generator/README.md

 # Bootstrap 4 Generator
-A boostrap generator using Boostrap 4 Alpha 6 sass source files and compiled with Gulp for sass and es6.
+A boostrap generator using Boostrap Currently v4.0.0-beta sass source files and compiled with Gulp for sass and es6.

 ### Index